-In order to approve a proposed Urban Renewal Plan, DHCD must determine that: without public involvement, the project/site would not be developed; the project will promote desired private investment; the plan for financing the project is sound; the project area is a decadent, substandard or blighted open area; the Urban Renewal Plan is complete; and the Urban Renewal Plan includes an approved Relocation Plan.
-For more information refer to the attached DHCD publication Urban Renewal Plan Preparation Guide.
+In order to approve a proposed Urban Renewal Plan, DHCD must determine that: without public action the project/site would not be developed; the project will promote desired private investment; the plan for financing the project is sound; the project area is decadent, substandard or blighted open; the Urban Renewal Plan submission is complete; and the Urban Renewal Plan includes a Relocation Plan, as appropriate.

 Additional Program Information

 For more information contact (617) -573-1400.